davidjbradshaw/auto-console-group/README.md

 groupConsole.count('Counter')
 ```

-> Note: _If their is an uncaught error in you code, the logs leading up to the error will be displayed in a group directly after the error is logged to the console_.
+> _If their is an uncaught error in you code, the logs leading up to the error will be displayed in a group directly after the error is logged to the console_.

 ## Options